Raqueldelamer/CapstoneProject/README.md

 # CapstoneProject
 ## About

 My Capstone Project will be a website of my photography with a description of my style of photography and my inspiration.
-It will consist of a Home/Index Page, a Gallery Page and an About Page.
+It will consist of a Home/Index Page, a Gallery Page, an About Page, & a Shop page that will have functions and if statements.

 ## Built With